imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/gnosis-multi-signature-wallet/why-use-the-gnosis-multi-signature-wallet.md

 - The wallet has been audited and bug bountied by the community on multiple occasions.

-- Many ICOs prefer this
+- Many ICOs prefer using this wallet over other alternatives due to its simplicity and the fact that it hasn't been hacked...yet.

 - It can be used with a Daily Limit - if most of your keys are lost, you can still drain your funds out slowly every day with a single account.